debate-map/app/README.md

 * 1\) If there already exists a `debate-map` database in your local k8 cluster's postgres instance, "delete" it by running: `npm start "db.demoteDebateMapDB_k8s local"`
 	* 1.1\) For safety, this command does not technically delete the database; rather, it renames it to `debate-map-old-XXX` (with `XXX` being the date/time of the rename).
 You can restore the database by changing its name back to `debate-map`.
 To find the modified name of the database, run the query: `SELECT datname FROM pg_database WHERE datistemplate = false;` (to connect to the postgres server in order to run this query, run: `npm start "db.psql_k8s local db:postgres"`)
-* 2\) Run: `npm start "db.initDB_freshScript_k8s local"`
+* 2\) Run: `npm start "db.initDB local"` (or manually: connect to postgres server/pod and apply the `./Scripts/InitDB/@InitDB.sql` script)

-> Note: This guide-module is outdated; I'll write an update soon explaining the new approach. (which will use a simple psql script, rather than a JS script that uses the Knex ORM)
+* 3\) Run: `npm start "db.seedDB local"` (or manually: connect to postgres server/pod and apply the `./Scripts/SeedDB/@SeedDB.sql` script)
+	* 3.1\) If you get an error, changes may have been made to the expected database structure, with it being forgotten to update the `GenerateSeedDB.ts` code (or to regenerate its `@SeedDB.sql` output script).
+Open the `Scripts\SeedDBGenerator\GenerateSeedDB.ts` file, check for TypeScript errors, fix any you see, then run the `db.seedDB_freshScript` script again.

 </details>